caktus/hosted-rapidpro/README.md

    MYSUBDOMAIN.ngrok.io.
 No configuration is needed yet, but you'll use this subdomain/url throughout the rest of the setup.

-## 2. Create a Twilio phone number
+## 2. Set up a Twilio phone number

 1. Get access to a Twilio account.
 Ask for access to the Caktus account credentials on Lastpass.